casiodk/class_cacher/README.md

 # ClassCacher

-TODO: Write a gem description
+Generates a unique cache key for Rails classes

 ## Installation